10 DIY Bar Plans for Building Indoor and Outdoor Home Bars

 Those looking to build a bar on the cheap would be hard-pressed to find a more affordable project than this set of outdoor bar plans.
 With construction that consists mainly of pallets, which are often available for free at local hardware stores, garden shops, and grocery stores, this bar can be built for next to nothing.
 The slatted pallets give it a rustic look while also making the bar easy to construct.

-The prices listed here are accurate as of publication on 3/14/22.
+The prices listed here are accurate as of December 1, 2022.